Laws of Chemical Combination Questions

 Ans. (a)

-Ques.
-Hydrogen combines with oxygen to form H2O in which 16 g of oxygen combine with 2 g of hydrogen.
-Hydrogen also combines with carbon to form CH4 in which 2 g of hydrogen combine with 6 g of carbon.
-If carbon and oxygen combine together then they will do show in the ratio of
+Hydrogen combines with oxygen to form H2O in which 16 g of oxygen combines with 2 g of hydrogen.
+Hydrogen also combines with carbon to form CH4 in which 2 g of hydrogen combines with 6 g of carbon.
+If carbon and oxygen combine together, then they will show in the ratio of

 (a) 6 : 16 or 12 : 32